elf-alchemist/masterpack/README.md

 It will generate a `masterpack.log` file containing the output of the script, if it was successful or not.

-And, if nothing went wrong, you will now be the proud onwer of your own copy of `masterpack.wad`.
+And, if nothing went wrong, you will now be the proud owner of your own copy of `masterpack.wad`.

 To play this, run it with a modern Doom source port, with xMAPINFO support, such as DSDA-Doom, Woof!, Eternity or the ZDoom family.